 If you are a manager and were laid off from Canada Post, don’t sign anything without first understanding your rights.
 You may be entitled to more severance than initially offered.

-Contact Monkhouse Law Employment Lawyers in Toronto today for a free consultation and let us help you secure the compensation you deserve.
+Contact Monkhouse Law Employment Lawyers today for a free 30 minute phone consultation and let us help you secure the compensation you deserve.